Skip to main content

 Given that the moth’s spread can be aided by human activity such as timber transport, it is also important that people working in pine forests practise high standards of biosecurity, or plant hygiene.
 This includes cleaning tools, equipment, vehicles, machinery, clothing and footwear before leaving affected or possibly affected woodlands to move to other sites.

-Forestry contractors working across international boundaries must ensure their machinery and vehicles are thoroughly cleaned before moving them from one country to another.
+Forestry contractors working across international boundaries must ensure their machinery and vehicles are spotless before moving them from one country to another.
 This particularly applies to machinery and equipment moving from continental Europe to the UK, although contractors moving from the UK to continental Europe should show the same respect.

 Forest visitors should not remove pine material, such as foliage and branches, from affected woodland.